retry51776/notes/psychology/experience.md

 > Ex: we are risk 20+ years time for education.
 In a way, we risk 20+ year to be not productive, for increase productive rest of our live.
 We assume there is food & safety for 20+ years, and we live more than 50+ years to capture rewards.

+> Often chinese history put cause/effect of history event on somebody.
+We should avoid that, they just play an odd game.
+Failure doesn't make their decision bad, success doesn't justify their actions.

+> I don't like to promote charity, karmas, or deed.
+Every action should measure by risk & reward.
+It's rational/good to consider reward even if reward is NOT yours.
+Charity is promote selfless action.
+IMO we should promote ALL action have positive reward, regardless beneficiary.
+>> Ex: Education is mostly self benefic, yet it's most likely positive reward for self & society.
+So even education is "selfish", we should still promote it.

 Poker is one of best game about Risk & reward.
 Many well develop theory to analysis risk & reward.